Tinche/quattro/docs/gather.md

 The differences to `asyncio.gather()` are:
 - If a child task fails other unfinished tasks will be cancelled, just like in a TaskGroup.
-- `quattro.gather()` only accepts coroutines and not futures and generators, just like a TaskGroup.
+- {meth}`quattro.gather()` only accepts coroutines and not futures and generators, just like a TaskGroup.
-- When `return_exceptions` is false (the default), an exception in a child task will cause an ExceptionGroup to bubble out of the top-level `gather()` call, just like in a TaskGroup.
+- When `return_exceptions` is false (the default), an exception in a child task will cause an ExceptionGroup to bubble out of the top-level {meth}`gather()` call, just like in a TaskGroup.
 - Results are returned as a tuple, not a list.